sebastian-hofstaetter/teaching/advanced-information-retrieval/Lecture 0 - Closed Captions.md

 *20.36 seconds*

 ### **9** Recommended Prerequisites
 Let's talk about the recommended prerequisites, and I want to emphasize that these are only recommended but not required.
 So if you don't have those recommended skills, it shouldn't be a problem as long as you're motivated to learn some of them as we go along.
 It would be good if you have some basic machine learning and know-how about basic concepts and maybe also experience with one of the neural network frameworks.
-And of course it's good if you have Experience in reading academic papers as they have most of the time a different and more technical writing style than other sources.
+And of course, it's good if you have Experience in reading academic papers as they have most of the time a different and more technical writing style than other sources.
 If you visited our Basic IR course, that's of course awesome, but it's not necessary as we will revisit the basics in a crash course.
 Good programming skills are always nice, but again, if you are in a group where you can support each other, it shouldn't be necessary to have a long experience with programming.
 One necessity is to have an NVIDIA GPU available, but if you don't have one, you can use a free GPU from Google Colab and this service is completely free with limits in terms of how long you can use the GPU.
 But we designed the exercise to keep you within those limits.

 *106.81 seconds*